-How Much Sugar Should I Have?
+How Much Sugar Should You Have Every Day?

 The new recommendation is that your consumption of added sugar does not exceed more than 10% of your daily total calories consumed.

-While we can break it down with the numbers, knowing these numbers won’t do you any good if your don’t know how to implement this in your daily life.
-So, forget the numbers!
+While we can break it down with the numbers, knowing these numbers won’t do you any good if you don’t know how to implement this in your daily life.

 You don’t need to look at this every time you eat something, but it is worth taking a peek at the amount of sugar listed on the label before you buy an item, or to get familiar with something you and your family eat on a regular basis.

 Thinking of sugar in terms of teaspoons can make it easier for people to visualize how much sugar is in their food.

 When you’re looking at a nutrition facts label and reading the listed amount of sugar, if there is no milk or fruit in the product, it is safe to assume the sugar is added.

 Processed foods almost always have added sugars.
 Whenever possible, try to make homemade versions of your favorite processed or prepackaged food so you can control how much sugar you add.

-Figuring out how much sugar you should have every day can be tricky!
-In the shortest, most simplest terms, eat a variety of whole foods and opt for homemade over prepackaged whenever possible.
+Figuring out how much sugar you should have every day can be tricky.
+In the shortest, simplest terms, eat a variety of whole foods and opt for homemade over prepackaged whenever possible.